 with shiitakes / carrots / spinach

-This Korean noodle stir-fry has been requested by many community members over the years and we are so excited to finally have it included in a meal plan!
+This Korean noodle stir-fry has been requested by many community members over the years.
+We first featured this hearty and comforting meal in 2020.

 Smarts: Cook each element of the stir-fry separately to ensure they are cooked just right.
 As you’re cooking, add a splash of water to the pan if it starts to get too dry.